 Even though you might follow all the seven tips above precisely, your paper is not yet top-notch if it contains grammatical errors.
 Therefore, you should take your time to ensure that there are no typos or repetition of ideas, the sentence structures are appropriate, and the statements made make sense.
 You should read through the essay at least at least two times while making the necessary adjustments.
 If you have time for it, it is suggested that you should have your peer go through the completed draft while noting any potential grammatical mistakes.
 Better still, you could use spell-check software such as Grammarly.

-We can write the perfect essay for you.
+We can type perfect essays for you.